 Years of experience

-User experience and user interface design is a relatively new field, so most professionals don't have a formal university degree.
-Many might have a certificate from a design course, but that's more of a pleasant addition to their CV than actual necessity.
-What designers are judged by are their portfolio and experience.
-UX designer starting salary will fall to a median $89K and might get three times higher for someone with managerial responsibilities.
+User experience and user interface design are relatively new fields, so most professionals don't have a formal university degree.
+Many might have a certificate from a design course, but that's more of a pleasant addition to their CV than an actual necessity.
+What designers are judged by is their portfolio and experience.

-UX designer salary table
+Entry-level UX designer salary

 But remember that while such an employee will cost you less, you can't expect them to deliver a high-quality product on their own.
-Junior specialists perform best as a part of a design team, with more experienced designers mentoring them.
+Junior specialists perform best as part of a design team, with more experienced designers mentoring them.
 So, if you are a small startup and looking to hire just one person, better consider hiring a more experienced specialist.

 Middle UX designer salaries